appressoas/django_cradmin/docs/apps.cradmin_register_account.rst

     If your user model does not fit with any of these descriptions, or for more details, continue reading this document.

+Now you should be able to visit http://localhost:8000/register/begin to register a new user.

 *********
 Configure